Eat More Kale!

 Add it to Herby Lentil Rice or Fried Rice or Egg Drop Soup.

-Sneak it into Honey Baked Lentils along with 1/4 cup extra water.
+Sneak 1/2 cup of finely shredded kale into Honey Baked Lentils along with 1/4 cup extra water.

 Finally, my favorite new kale idea: crispy kale topping for Potato-Turnip Thing or similar baked savory dishes!
 If using frozen kale, heat it in a pan, stirring constantly, to remove excess moisture.
 If using fresh kale, just shred it.
 Mix up some seasoned oil, complementary in flavor to the food, a couple tablespoons per cup of kale.
 (With Potato-Turnip Thing, use the oil remaining after coating the potatoes and turnips.)
 Toss kale with oil.
 15 minutes before food is done baking, spread the kale on top of it and return to the oven, uncovered.